 Follow these product photography tips to take photographs that SELL.
 You know that 22% of returns occur because the product looks different in person.
 So, if you want eye-catching product images that will bring you a thousand website visits, you are in the right place.
-Just pay attention to the following product photography techniques that will help you avoid the common mistakes.
+Just pay attention to the following product photography techniques that will help you avoid the most common mistakes.

-In the world of Amazon, eBay, and ETSY, product photography is a king.
+In the world of Amazon, eBay, and ETSY, product photography is king.
 75% of online shoppers rely on product images when deciding on a potential purchase.
 You might have a great title or affordable price, but your product images are the first thing potential buyers will see when they’re browsing goods in your listing.
 Test your product images with Splitly app to 100% discover which type of product images work best for your goods.

 Make sure you know general product shooting rules before getting involved in the process.
 Remember about your main goal – demonstrating the best item parts in comparison to analog goods.
-Many photographers are confused with a great number of product photography tips that are mostly useless, so, I’d like to share tested guidelines to make your photos AWESOME.
+Many photographers are confused with a great number of product photography tips that are mostly useless, so I’d like to share tested guidelines to make your photos AWESOME.

 Additional patterns, objects, and props will distract the customer's attention from the main product.
 It's better to give preference to a simple white background to make an accent on a necessary item.
 If you have no money for a professional photography backdrop, then use a white sheet or a poster board for a product photoshoot.
 Minimize the number of additional things in the frame and keep the focus on the product.